akeb0shi/lxl-Learning-Leadership-Assessment/README.md

 { text: "Question goes here", type: "TypeName" },
 ```

 - Do NOT remove the comma at the end of each line (except the last one).
+- The last question **never** has a comma at the end of the line
-- Type names must match exactly.
+- Type names must match exactly and are case sensitive.

 ---

 ## 9. If You Need Help

-For help adding new result types, changing scoring rules, or redesigning the page, contact a technical team member.
+For help adding new result types, changing scoring rules, or redesigning the page, contact me (Dylan Kao) on teams or via email at kao.d@northeastern.edu.
-This file is designed so most meaningful updates can be made without any coding background.
+This file is designed such that meaningful updates can be made without any coding background.

 ---